kanisterio/kanister/BUILD.md

 generate the HTML documents and store them in your local `/docs/_build/html` folder.

+## New Documentation

+We have started experimenting, and will soon fully transition, to using [VitePress](https://vitepress.dev/) to generate Kasniter documentation.
+This requires the documentation files to be written in [Markdown](https://www.markdownguide.org/), along with some [extensions](https://vitepress.dev/guide/markdown).

+This new documentation system offers a live-dev server that will dynamically render Markdown documentation files as you are making changes to them on your local machine/branch.
+To start this development server, place yourself in the `new_docs` folder, then run the following commands:

+`pnpm install`
+`pnpm run docs:dev`

+To render/build the docs locally (it will generate static assets, like HTML pages, Javascript/CSS files, etc.), use this command:
+`pnpm run docs:build`

+To start a local webserver that you can use to preview the documentation that has been rendered by the command above, use this coommand:
+`pnpm run docs:preview`

 ## New Blueprints

 If you have new blueprints that you think will benefit the community, feel free